Monitoring Amazon DataSync with Amazon CloudWatch - Amazon DataSync

 3. Configure your task's source and destination locations.

-• Log basic information such as transfer errors – Publish only basic information (such as transfer errors) to CloudWatch.
+• Log basic information such as transfer errors – Publish logs with only basic information (such as transfer errors).

-• Log all transferred objects and files – Publish log records to CloudWatch Logs for all files or objects that the task copies and integrity checks.
+• Log all transferred objects and files – Publish logs for all files or objects that your DataSync task transfers and performs data-integrity checks on.

 • Do not send logs to CloudWatch